JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 console.log(fruits.includes('banana')); // Output: true

-Answer: Both methods return elements that match a condition, but they differ in functionality:
+Both find() and filter() search for elements that match a condition, but they differ in the result they return.

-• find(): Returns the first element that matches the condition.
+• find(): Returns only the first matching element.

 • filter(): Returns all matching elements as a new array.